A picture of the space of typical learnable tasks: Methods

-\paragraph{Embedding a probabilistic model in lower-dimensions} We use a technique called intensive principal component analysis (InPCA)~\citep{quinn2019visualizing} to embed a probabilistic model into a lower-dimensional space.
-This enables us to visually inspect relationships between different tasks and representation learning methods.
-For $n$ probability distributions, consider a matrix $D \in \reals^{n \times n}$ with entries $D_{uv} = \dB(P_u, P_v)$ and \beq{ W = -L D L/2 } where $L_{ij} = \delta_{ij} - 1/n$ is the centered version of $D$.
-An eigen-decomposition of $W = U \S U^\top$ where the eigenvalues are sorted in descending order of their magnitudes $\abs{\S_{11}} \geq \abs{\S_{22}} \geq \ldots$ allows us to compute the embedding of these $n$ probability distributions into an $n$-dimensional space as $\reals^{n \times n} \ni X = U \sqrt{\S}$.
-Unlike standard PCA where eigenvalues are non-negative, eigenvalues of InPCA can be both positive and negative.
-There are technical reasons for this~\citep{quinn2019visualizing}.
-But such an embedding into a Minkowski space allows the InPCA embedding to be an isometry:
+\paragraph{Visualizing a high-dimensional probabilistic model in lower-dimensions} We use a visualization technique called intensive principal component analysis (InPCA)~\citep{quinn2019visualizing} that embeds a probabilistic model into a lower-dimensional space.
+For $m$ probability distributions, consider a matrix $D \in \reals^{m \times m}$ with entries $D_{uv} = \dB(P_u, P_v)$ and \beq{ W = -L D L/2 } where $L_{ij} = \delta_{ij} - 1/m$ is the centering matrix.
+An eigen-decomposition of $W = U \S U^\top$ where the eigenvalues are sorted in descending order of their magnitudes $\abs{\S_{00}} \geq \abs{\S_{11}} \geq \ldots$ allows us to compute the embedding of these $m$ probability distributions into an $m$-dimensional space as $\reals^{m \times m} \ni X = U \sqrt{\S}$.
+Unlike standard PCA where eigenvalues are non-negative, eigenvalues of InPCA can be both positive and negative, i.e., the lower-dimensional space is a Minkowski space~\citep{quinn2019visualizing}.
+This allows the InPCA embedding to be an isometry, i.e., pairwise distances are preserved: \beq{ \textstyle \sum_{i=1}^m (X_u^i - X_v^i)^2 = \dB(P_u, P_v) \geq 0 } for embeddings $X_u, X_v$ of two distributions $P_u, P_v$.
+We can measure how well pairwise distances are preserved by a $k$-dimensional sub-space using the ``explained stress'' $\chi_k$~\citep{cox2008multidimensional}: \beq{ \textstyle \chi_k = 1 - \frac{\norm{W - \sum_{i=1}^k \S_{ii}\ U_i U_i^\top}_{\text{F}}}{\norm{W}_{\text{F}}} = 1 - \sqrt{\frac{\sum_{i=k+1}^m \S_{ii}^2}{\sum_{i=1}^m \S_{ii}^2}}. } Just like standard PCA, if we preserve all the eigenvectors (i.e., $k=m$), then~\cref{eq:minkowski_distance} holds exactly and $\chi_k = 1$.
+But if we use fewer eigenvectors then pairwise distances can be distorted.
+See~\cref{s:explained_stress} for more details of the explained stress. \cref{app:inpca_extremely_high_dimensions} describes how we implement InPCA for high-dimensional probabilistic models.

-for embeddings $X_u, X_v$ of any two probability distributions $P_u$ and $P_v$.
-In contrast, dimensionality reduction methods like t-SNE or UMAP preserve local pairwise distances but tend to distort global distances.
-A key benefit of isometry is that we will be able to visualize the geometric structure of the different probabilistic models, and by extension the tasks that they were fitted on, without it getting distorted---this cannot be done using non-isometric embeddings.
-We only use InPCA for visualization, all our findings are quantitative and do not rely on embedding into lower dimensions. \cref{app:inpca_extremely_high_dimensions} describes how we implement InPCA for very high-dimensional probabilistic models.